 Inspired by growth and movement in nature, Sterling uses natural rhythms to bring a chaotic yet harmonious balance to his work by pouring, pulling and dripping paint and ultimately creating organic artworks of explosive color, pattern and form.

 Meet and greet Sterling at the opening reception on Saturday, September 8th at 10PM in The Vagabond’s bar room.
-Enjoy an hour of complimentary Perrier and Absolute Vodka cocktails.
+Enjoy an hour of complimentary Perrier and Absolut Vodka cocktails.
 Early arrival a must!

 If the 14th street construction has kept you from The Vagabond for the last few months, get ready to be pleasantly surprised by the sprouting trees on the new sidewalks, along the freshly paved roads!